RoshanJafri/laravel-slug-generator/README.md

 copy file Sluggify.php to App\CustomClasses\

 ## USAGE
-in Controller or Model add the following at the top
+to access from any Controller or Model, add the following at the top

 ```use App\CustomClasses\Sluggify.php```